Warrick Brownlow-Pike

 Warrick Brownlow-Pike (born 28 January 1985) is a British puppeteer.
-He is best known for performing the character "Gonger" on Sesame Street and its spinoff series The Furchester Hotel and Dodge the Dog on the CBeebies Channel.
+He is best known for performing the character "Gonger" on Sesame Street and its spinoff series The Furchester Hotel and Dodge T. Dog on the CBBC channel.

-CBBC presenting
+As a CBBC presenter

 Warrick was half of the 'Ed and Oucho' presenter duo for CBBC.
-Ed Petrie and Oucho the talking Cactus presented live afternoon continuity for the CBBC Channel on weekdays, from 15:25 to 19:00 from on 3 September 2007 until January 2010.
+Ed Petrie and Oucho T. Cactus presented live afternoon continuity for the CBBC Channel on weekdays, from 15:25 to 19:00 from on 3 September 2007 until January 2010.

-In April 2010 he returned to present CBBC continuity performing 'Dodge the Dog', Hacker the Dog's half brother.
+In April 2010 he returned to present CBBC continuity performing 'Dodge T Dog', Hacker the Dog's half brother.

 Ed Petrie spoke about Oucho on his Twitter social networking page on 16/6/10.
 "Q: What have u done with Oucho?!!
 A: Nothing!
 He's taking it easy, but we have lots of ideas for shows with him.
 Maybe in 2011."
 When Warrick was asked on his Twitter on 18/6/10 about if Oucho is back soon he says: "Hopefully!
 Lets cross all of our fingers, toes and things!"